MortezaAliyari/MobileRobot-RVO-Obstacle-Avoidance/README.md

 - ROS Noetic
 - Gazebo11 & TurtleBot3
 ### Runing process:
 1- Frist step is designing Custome Close area in gazebo.
-This model is in "multi-agents/gazebomodels/CloseArea1"
+This model is in "multi-agents/gazebomodels/CloseArea2" 2- We also run the amcl and move_base node file to recieve and guid the robot to goal point.